Buying a short-term plan in Ohio

 How long can short-term plans last in Ohio?

 Until October 2, 2018, federal regulations limited short-term health insurance plans to no more than three months in duration, and prohibited renewals.
-The Trump Administration is now allowing for much longer short-term plans, unless a state imposes its own restrictions.
+But new rules finalized by the Trump administration in 2018 allow for much longer short-term plans, unless a state imposes its own restrictions.